pwong-it/Project-2_Full-Stack-Application/README.md

 ## :sunglasses: Lessons learnt
 1. Have to ensure the date style for Postgresql is set correctly.
+2. Do most of the CSS work BEFORE creating login sessions.
+Entering login details for CSS changes is a nightmare!

 ## :white_check_mark: Future features
 -